Lavesiime/lavesiime.github.io/guides/rsdkv4/xml/README.md

 ## Players

-Adding players is probably the easist part of the XML process, as it only involves
+Adding players is the simplest part of the XML process, as it only involves

 ```xml
 <players>